D4-project/d4-website/_posts/2019-05-28-passive-dns-tutorial.md

 ## Passive DNS Collection

 Two components are used for the collection: [passivedns](https://github.com/gamelinux/passivedns) and [d4-goclient](https://github.com/D4-project/d4-goclient).
-`passivedns` is installed system-wide, for demonstration purpose launch passivedns using the following command:
+Both are installed system-wide, for demonstration purpose launch passivedns using the following command:

 ```bash